Just a few thoughts about deranged shooters, like the one in Newtown, CT.

 The real question is, what does the Hebrew say?
 According to Stand to Reason, the English is best rendered thus:

-22 And if men struggle with each other and strike a woman with child so that the child comes forth, yet there is no injury, he shall surely be fined as the woman’s husband may demand of him; and he shall pay as the judges decide.
+22 And if men struggle with each other and strike a woman with child so that the child comes forth, yet there is no injury, he shall surely be fined as the woman’s husband may demand of him; and he shall pay as the judges decide.23 But if there is any injury, then you shall appoint as a penalty life for life,24 eye for eye, etc.

 So, let me ask: Is the nature of “injury” specified?
 Is the one who is injured?
 No, clearly not.